UCSB-CS56-Projects/cs56-android-getting-started/docs/tutorial/4_Saving_and_Restoring_an_Instance_State/4_Saving_and_Restoring_an_Instance_State.md

 	_counter++; //added line
 	}
 ```
 We then add a Medium Text Widget to display the number of prime integers that the user has entered (the value of _counter).
+Our layout should look something like:

 ![Taken from DeveloperAndroid](Counter_added.png)